BestTimesToVisit.com Logo

 Top Things to Do

 Explore the ruins of this iconic palace complex, once home to Madagascar's royalty.
-Wander through the evocative stone structures, imagining the lives of queens and kings.
-Best visited in the dry season for optimal views and easier exploration.
+Wander through the evocative stone structures, imagining the lives of queens and kings, and soak in the panoramic city views.
+Best visited in the dry season for optimal exploration.

 Lemur Encounters at a Local Sanctuary

 Immerse yourself in Malagasy cuisine with a hands-on cooking class.
-Learn to prepare traditional dishes like zebu (beef) stew or ravitoto (braised cassava leaves) using local ingredients.
+Learn to prepare traditional dishes like 'Romazava' (a hearty beef stew) or 'Vary amin'anana' (rice with greens), using fresh, local ingredients.
 It's a delicious way to connect with the culture.

 Essential Travel Tips